ocupop/dartlang.org/src/dart-vm/downloads/index.md

 <p>Current stable version of Dart:
 <span class="editor-build-rev-stable">[calculating]</span></p>

-Download the Dart SDK to get everything you need to write and run Dart code:
+Install the Dart SDK to get everything you need to write and run Dart code:
 VM, libraries, analyzer, package manager, doc generator, formatter, debugger, and more.

-## Automated downloads and updates
+## Automated installation and updates

 A package manager can help you easily install and update the Dart SDK.